freeflowuniverse/crystallib/cookbook/installers/install_basic.md

 		// reset: true
 	)!

-    //the downloader is cool, it will check the download succeeds and also check the minimum size mut dest := osal.download(
-		url: url
-		minsize_kb: 40000
-		// reset: true
-	)!

 	// println(dest)

     //the cmd_add adds tailwind to ~/hero/bin and makes sure ~/hero/bin is in our profile